Dialpad LogoDialpad Logo Icon

 You can add questions to the bot, answers, and even choose to attach content like videos or files in the builder—no coding needed.

-3. They reduce your customer service costs
+3. It reduces your customer service costs

 This is one of the key customer service chatbot benefits: they give you a much more cost-effective way of helping your customers.
 (Not to mention the cost savings of faster response times.)